properotech/tech-challenge/front-end/spa-test/README.md

 Please keep the following in mind

 * Preferably, use Angular as a Framework, but feel free to depend on any other frameworks/libraries if you prefer
-* If you feel it's suitable, use a state managment library to handle the customers information
+* If you feel it's suitable, use a state managment library to handle the list of customers
 * All the views should have a minimum of responsiveness.
 Rely on any styles framework if you think it's needed
 * Even though this is a small project, **structure and architecture should mimic a large project**.
 * The code should obviously follow best practises (DRY, maintainable, testable, commenting, etc).